rhinobase/raftyui/apps/docs/app/docs/components/switch/page.md

         url: https://rafty.rhinobase.io/api/og?title=Switch
 ---

-A control that allows the user to toggle between checked and not checked.It is used as an alternative for the checkbox component.
+A control that allows the user to toggle between checked and not checked.
+It is used as an alternative for the checkbox component.

 This component is made on top of [Radix UIs Switch Component](https://www.radix-ui.com/primitives/docs/components/switch) with our styling conventions.
 This component has been shared with you, ensuring that all its native properties are accessible.